 Why am I a governor?
 Hannah More Primary School is central to the community I’ve lived in for over 10 years, and my family wants to see it thrive.
 I have previous experience as an exam board subject officer, a children’s media company director, and a volunteer reading buddy at this and other schools.
 I’m passionate about bringing understanding and creativity together to help people learn and grow.
 As a governor, I enjoy learning about how the school’s diverse community works.
 I can also use my coaching and evidence-gathering skills to help support and challenge the leadership to give students from all backgrounds the best possible start in life.

 Job - Teacher

-Governor role - Named governor for SEN and Children in Care.
+Governor role - Link governor for maths, children in care and pupil premium.

 Why I am a governor?
 Not as some short-term opportunity to look good on my CV, I'm here as a governor for the long term.
 Nominated by the Labour Party back in 1993, I see being a governor as using my skills and experience to the benefit of my local community.
 Trying to hold onto my beliefs as to what is important in education, whilst deciding which of the latest crazy ideas from politicians should be thrown out.
 Schools should be about the pleasure of lifelong learning, not a place where pupils are assessed just so league tables can be compiled and where schools and staff are only as good as the previous year’s results.
 I want to see Hannah More Primary School as a place where both the children and the staff who work there thrive, and will recall with pleasure, their time at the school as they move forward in life."